CityofSantaMonica/SalarySchedules.Client/data/README.md

 ###The bargaining units represented in the schedule

-An individual bargaining unit is made up of its code and name, e.g.
+An individual bargaining unit is made up of its code and name.

 ```javascript
 {